-Extending from the Atlantic Ocean to the east and Biscayne Bay to the west, Lincoln Road serves as Miami Beach’s community epicenter featuring various shops, sidewalk cafés, galleries, restaurants, bars, and other businesses.
-It attracts millions of visitors from all over the world not just for its shopping destinations, restaurants, and nightlife but also for its history, architecture, public art, and cultural attractions.
+Extending from the Atlantic Ocean to the east and Biscayne Bay to the west, Lincoln Road serves as Miami Beach’s community epicenter featuring shops, sidewalk cafés, cultural destinations, galleries, restaurants, bars, and much more!
+A favorite location for locals and visitors from all over the world, Lincoln Road is known for its iconic history, architecture, public art, and cultural attractions.

 History